AdamSobieski/Narratology/Content/Automata.md

 Automaton navigators could carry objects or data.
 For example, they could provide readonly interfaces for stacks, queues, expando objects, or knowledge graphs.

-Towards delivering these capabilities, firstly, `INavigator` could provide a method, `GetData()` to return an object for each current state.
+Towards delivering these capabilities, firstly, `INavigator` could provide a method, `GetData()`, to return an object for each current state.

 ```cs
 public interface INavigator : IDisposable